-With the return to in person hearings in the spring of 2022, there has been an increase in Member travel across the country.
-There have been additional expenses related to facility rentals for in person hearings as, due to COVID-19, we have not been able to use our regular hearing locations until federal government spaces are reoccupied, which is in line with Public Health Guidance.
-This has also resulted in an increase in professional services as commissionaires are required on-site for the in-person hearings.
+With the anticipated return to in person hearings in the fall of 2021, there will be an increase in Member travel across the country, as appropriate.
+There may be additional expenses related to facility rentals for in person hearings as, due to COVID-19, we may not be using our regular hearing locations until federal government spaces are reoccupied, which is in line with Public Health Guidance.

+Approved by:

-Approved by: Christopher J. McNeil Chair Veterans Review and Appeal Board Charlottetown, PE Sara Lantz Chief Financial Officer (Acting) Veterans Affairs Canada Charlottetown, PE
+Christopher J. McNeil, Chair Veterans Review and Appeal Board Charlottetown, PE August , 2021 Elizabeth M. Stuart Rear Admiral (Retired) Chief Financial Officer Charlottetown, PE August , 2021